Mahotella Queens: 2020s

 In 2025, the Queens announced their signing with UK-based label Umsakazo Records, which in July released the group’s first album of new material since 2007, Buya Buya: Come Back.
 The following month, the Queens made their first overseas performances since 2019 with a tour of Japan, headlining the 18th annual World Music and Dance Festival in Hakodate, Hokkaido, as well as performing several concerts in Tokyo and Kobe.

+In August 2026, in partnership with the South African government's Department of Sport, Arts and Culture, the Mahotella Queens launched a new concert series named Buyel' Ekhaya ("Coming Home"), marking their first headline shows in South Africa for several years.
+The inaugural show was held on Saturday 8 August at Untitled Basement, a prominent live music lounge in Braamfontein, Johannesburg and featured the stage debut of the group's newest member, gospel backing vocalist Nqobile Njapha.

 Discography

-The Mahotella Queens recorded prolifically for Gallo and turned out hundreds of 78 and 45rpm singles during the 1960s and 1970s.
+The Mahotella Queens recorded prolifically for Gallo and turned out hundreds of 78 and 45 rpm singles during the 1960s and 1970s.
 However, very little of this archive material is readily available, with only select compilations and reissues made over the years.
 The group resigned from Gallo in 2005 to join Content Connect Africa.
 In 2025, the Queens moved over to Umsakazo Records and began to actively revive their recording career, which had dwindled in the previous two decades.